 His vehicle had hardly stopped moving before he was out and running for the front door.
 He was now in FBI mode.
 He was now the hunter.

 He turned the handle and slowly pushed opened the door.
 Without moving he drew his service revolver from the back of his jeans and chambered a round.
-Matt placed his hand on the door and slowly pushed the door all the way open, to ensure there was no-one behind it.
+Matt slowly pushed the door all the way open, to ensure there was no-one behind it.

-Matt slowly peered inside.
-He scanned the immediate vicinity before slowly stepping his way inside his house, holding his pistol in front of him with both hands.
+Matt peered inside and scanned the immediate vicinity before slowly stepping his way inside his house, holding his pistol in front of him with both hands.
 His senses were honed to any sound, any movement.
 But there was nothing - total silence.

 He cleared the rooms at the front of the house before returning to the hall.
 He started edging his way towards the rear of the house.
 This was not good.
 If Alicia had a visitor, especially someone she knew like Jason, it would be natural to expect to hear conversation, laughter, anything at all – but there was nothing; deafening silence.
 His instincts told him something was wrong.